JESSICA MOORE BRITT

 Jane has been a student of the Diamond Approach since 1991.
 In 1997 she joined the DA International Teacher Training group.
 Since her teenage years, she's pursued knowing the deeper truths and her love of the Mystery.
 Professionally she's worked in the fields of holistic education, mental health, and facilitating self-growth groups.
 She practices as a psychotherapist with particular interest in individuation, dreamwork, and moving beyond the influences of past conditioning and the inner critic.
 She most loves supporting inquiry for students in private sessions and small groups, and articulating the wisdom of the Diamond Path.

 Naya, ordained as a Diamond Approach teacher in 2015, sees students in North Vancouver and online.
 Since childhood she has followed a pull towards realization while being fully engaged in the world of work and relationship.
 She has been a lawyer, mediator, and counsellor, and was the founding Executive Director of West Coast Women's Legal Education and Action Fund (LEAF).
 Naya lives on the Sunshine Coast of British Columbia with a dear friend and his cat.

 Bill has been a Diamond Approach student since 1994 and became a teacher in early 2015.
 A seeker since adolescence, he spent many years studying and practicing with other spiritual paths before finding his home in the Diamond Approach.
-He has a Master's degree in Counseling Psychology and practiced as a counselor and psychotherapist from 1993 until early in 2019.
-Prior to that he held executive positions in state government, worked for Intel as a Project Manager, and was the owner of a home building company.
+He has a master's degree in counseling psychology and practiced as a counselor and psychotherapist from 1993 until early 2019.
+Prior to that he held executive positions in state government, worked for Intel as a project manager, and was the owner of a home-building company.
 He is a father of two and grandfather of three.

-Diamond Approach, Ridhwan, the Ridhwan “Hu” symbol, and Diamond Heart are registered trademarks in various countries including the U.S., Canada, Australia and all of Europe.
+Diamond Approach, Diamond Inquiry, Ridhwan, and the Ridhwan “Hu” symbol are registered trademarks in various countries including the U.S., Canada, Australia and all of Europe.